dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 And the "ErrorMessage" value needs to be updated with an error message that meets the following requeriments:
-1. Match at least one of the error messages of the reported build
+1. Match at least one of the error messages of the reported build.
+For more details see: [How matching process works](#how-the-matching-process-works-between-an-issue-and-a-build-or-test-error)
 1. It shouldn't include any unique identifier of the message e.g., machine, path, file name, etc.